AusDTO/gov-au-ui-kit/README.md

 ### 1st milestone

-Priorities for 1st milestone:

 Meet the general look and feel of the gov.au alpha.
-This allows us to establish the basics of the framework while meeting a relatively easily met static target.
+This will allow us to establish the basics of the framework while meeting a relatively easily met static target.

-### Immediate priorities
+We are focused on:

 - provide UI styling for `input`, `label`, etc.
 - styling for other buttons, next/previous, etc.